-OTC Hearing Devices – Legislation
+OTC Hearing Aids – Legislation

-What is an OTC hearing device?
+What is an OTC Hearing Aid?

 The first step when pursuing hearing care is ALWAYS a comprehensive hearing evaluation by a licensed audiologist.
 At the UNC Hearing & Communication Center, our board certified audiologists can help diagnose your exact degree and type of hearing loss.
 Most health insurance plans cover this testing.
 We also already offer an array of affordable hearing solutions for every budget.
-We even prescribe available OTC amplifiers when appropriate.
+We even prescribe available OTC devices, when appropriate.
 While OTC hearing devices may seem appealing at first, most individuals with hearing loss require the professional services and expertise of an audiologist to make sure they get the most out of their investment.
-Don’t let cost deter your from hearing better and being connected to friends and loved ones.
+Don’t let cost deter you from hearing better and being connected to friends and loved ones.
 Make an appointment today to learn more and begin your hearing journey!

 Ask yourself: Do I want to be a patient or a consumer?
 The answer may direct you to the level of services required to treat your hearing need.

 What if I Already Own OTC Hearing Aids?

 Already own devices from another provider or from the store/online?
 We’d be happy to help!
 Often devices can be optimized and improved using our best practice fitting and programming methods.
 Our unbundled billing model make us the perfect provider to assess your devices, only charging you for the services you need.
 While OTC hearing aids are not programmable, we can assist you in making them more comfortable and provide guidance on their performance and effectiveness.
 Make an appointment with one our audiologists to see if your current devices are providing you your best hearing. (visit Improve My Current Aids for more information) It is also important to remember that hearing treatment should be more than the device.
 Aural rehabilitation and counseling can further improve your ability to communicate.